Updated 05 October 2021

 We're aware of some transient problems that a subset of customers are facing using Cloud Drive Mapper at the moment whereby the content of their drives temporarily goes invisible or where they experience transient errors when trying to save or create files in their mapped drives.

-We have put a notification on our status page about this.
-Here is a summary of the status page post (in blue italics):
+Here is a summary of the issue (in blue italics):

 The root problem isn't something Microsoft can "solve" precisely, because the problem is that there are passing periods of time where too many people are using SharePoint at the same time.
 The only thing MS could do would be to build more server farms, which is possible but is certainly not a quick fix.
 However, from past experience, we strongly believe the prevalence of the problem is linked to the returning of universities, which has historically had a pretty big impact on cloud services.
 As such, we hope that these issues will resolve themselves - or at least become significantly less common - within a few days time.